 Activity Report by Employee: This will group activities by employee.
 Activities will be listed in chronological order.
 This report is good for investigating the actions of a particular user and identifying patterns of behaviour by that user over time.

-Analysing Activity Reports
+Analyzing Activity Reports

 It’s important to be able to interpret the information that the reports display correctly.
 Due to the volume of information that is displayed on the reports, some of the data may be abbreviated.
 Look at the following breakdown of some activity reports to see the way in which the information is presented: